dsinn/project_euler/README.md

 >
 > How many such routes are there through a 20×20 grid?

 This is a combinatorics problem: you need to go right 20 times and down 20 times; how many different ways are there to do so?
-In other words, you have to move 40 times, and 20 of those are "right" (or alternatively, 20 of those are "down"), hence the answer is "40 choose 20" or 40! / (20! · 20!).
+In other words, you have to move 40 times, and 20 of those are "right" (or alternatively, 20 of those are "down"), hence the answer is "40 choose 20" or $\frac{40!}{20! \cdot 20!}$.
 I wrote a [Combinatorics class](./src/combinatorics.rb) to facilitate the computation of factorials, combinations, and [permutations](https://en.wikipedia.org/wiki/Permutation), with some optimizations to reduce the number of multiplication operations since factorial is a linear-time function.

 [Source](./src/015.rb) | [Back to Index](#index)